nitya-vettical/hygieia/README.md

 -  🤖 **ML Model**: Scikit-learn + TF-IDF + KNN

 To conclude , HYGIEIA is a simple yet powerful demonstration of how machine learning can be applied to real-world problems in healthcare.
+By combining natural language processing with an interactive chatbot interface, it provides users with helpful insights into their symptoms in a user-friendly way.